 Ask Gary or my girls, I’m a pushover for an oatmeal cookie.
 Plain, with whole grains, coconut, raisins or dates; I love them all!
+I also like low carb cookies.
 This new recipe I tried is a good recipe.
 It’s not too sweet, allowing the nuttiness and flavour of the oats to shine out.
 The recipe made 5- 3/4 dozen.
 Great for all you cookie monsters.
 Because there are no nuts, these cookies can be taken to school.
 I know you will enjoy them too!

 - 3/4 cup butter flavour Crisco shortening (soft, at room temperature)

 - 2 tsp. pure vanilla extract

 -In a bowl, pour 1/2 of the milk over the 3 cups of rolled oats.
 Stir and set aside for a few minutes.